ansys/grantami-system/README.rst

     uv sync

-The preceding code installs the package and allows you to modify it locally, with your changes reflected in your Python setup after restarting the Python kernel.
+The preceding code installs the package (with development dependencies) and allows you to modify it locally, with your changes reflected in your Python setup after restarting the Python kernel.

 .. readme_installation_end